trinhkieuha/dp-shap-anomaly-detection/README.md

 ## 📊 Results

-Final outputs including performance metrics and SHAP-based explainability scores can be found in the `results/` directory.
+Final outputs (on the test set) including performance metrics and SHAP-based explainability scores can be found in the `results/` directory.

-## 📦 Requirements

-Dependencies are specified in the project’s environment file (not included here).
-For setup, ensure TensorFlow, SHAP, scikit-learn, and Optuna are installed.